abhaya010/abhaya010/README.md

 ## 🌍 Outside of Code

-- I love **traveling** and experiencing new cultures — from the streets of Kathmandu to anywhere aroundes around the world. nepal.
+- I love **traveling** and experiencing new cultures — from the streets of Kathmandu to anywhere in nepal.
-- I’m a huge fan of **kavish** and urdu songs
+- I’m a huge fan of **kavishh** and urdu songs.
-- Music and art inspire me, and I believe creativity fuels great software.
+- Music and football inspires me, and I believe creativity fuels great software.
 - I’m always up for a good chat about tech, travel, or the next best Netflix show.

  Sarcasm?
 You might catch a bit here and there.